Skip to main content

 The demo environment is designed to let your core development and testing teams run as many tests as they like.

-The demo environment does not run live checks with any data providers that may charge you, so you can run checks without the worry of being charged.
+The demo environment does not run live checks with any data providers that may charge you, so you can run checks without worrying about being charged.

 When you get a Passfort demo environment, we'll add a default smart policy to it.